MarkPflug/Sylvan/docs/Csv/Options.md

 A string representing the `true` and/or `false` value when reading boolean fields.

-These defaults to `null`, which attempt to parse the values as the default "true"/"false" string, then fallback to parsing the field as an integer where `0` is intrepreted as `false`, and all other integer values as `true`.
+These defaults to `null`, which attempt to parse the values as the default "true"/"false" string, then fallback to parsing the field as an integer where `0` is interpreted as `false`, and all other integer values as `true`.

 If either `TrueString` or `FalseString` are non-null, then that value is the singular, case-insensitive string that will be interpreted as the associated boolean value.
 If only one of the two is assigned it causes all other values to be interpreted as the negation.
 If both are assigned any value that is not one or the other will result in a `FormatException` being thrown.